azavea/geowave-geomesa-comparative-analysis/docs/report.md

 - Integration with Mapnik
 - Integration with PDAL for reading and writing point cloud data from/to GeoWave
 - Time interval queries: The ability to index data that exists within an interval of time, and query for intersecting intervals
-- Pixel-level subsampling: A visualization performance optimization that only returns data based on pixel width
+- Pixel-level subsampling: A visualization performance optimization that returns a subset of the resulting data based on pixel width
 - DBScan clustering

 #### Features Found in GeoMesa and not in GeoWave

-- Tube selection analysis: given a collection of points (with associated times), you should be able to return similar collections of points (in terms of where the lines connecting said points exist).
+- Tube selection analysis: Given a collection of points (with associated times), return a similar collections of points in terms of where the lines connecting said points exist
-- Loose bounding box queries
+- Loose bounding box queries: Return all points where the index matches the space filling curve index query, and skip secondary filtering
 - JSON configurable ingest tooling
 - Cassandra backend (alpha support)
 - Google BigTable support (marked experimental)
 - Kafka GeoTools DataStore
 - Cost-based query optimization
-- Querying for a subset of SimpleFeature attributes, and only returning the necessary data
+- Querying for a subset of SimpleFeature attributes and only returning the necessary data

-##### Raster support
+##### Raster Support

 Both projects have some level of raster support; however, GeoWave's raster support appears to be more mature than GeoMesa's.
-According to GeoMesa's documentation, rasters must be pre-tiled to a a specific size, projection, and have non-overlapping extents, and only single band rasters are supported.
+According to GeoMesa's documentation, rasters must be pre-tiled to a specific size, projection, have non-overlapping extents, and must only single band rasters.
 GeoWave supports multiband rasters, and includes tiling and merging strategies that allow you to ingest rasters that are not pre-tiled.
 While GeoWave's raster support is more mature than GeoMesa's, both project's support of raster data is not entirely mature; for instance, there is no support for anything but spatial rasters (i.e. you cannot ingest spatiotemporal raster data such as timestamped imagery).

-##### HBase backend
+##### HBase Backend

 Both projects have support for an HBase backend; however, GeoWave's support for HBase is more mature.
 The GeoWave development team has expressed the amount of work that has gone into trying to match